Kniffler/BlackJack/README.md

 > [!NOTE]
 A tab size of 4 spaces is recommended while reading

+# Features
+This code accounts for almost all standard rules of Blackjack.
+The only unsupported feature at the time is splitting.
+Since this is an older, and now abandoned, project I do not plan to add this feature in the future either, it is meerely a mark of my former self's inexperience.

 # The comments' attitude
 At the time I made this, I had quite a nack for commenting in a rather... strong tone.
 Please excuse my former self's language in the source code.